Governing Law and Regulations

 New Jersey Department of Environmental Protection (DEP) Division of Solid and Hazardous Waste Bureau of Recycling and Hazardous Waste Management

 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

 • Administration and enforcement.
-DEP's Solid and Hazardous Waste Management Program administers and enforces the state's biennial report requirements.
+The New Jersey Department of Environmental Protection's (DEP) Division of Solid and Hazardous Waste administers and enforces the state's biennial report requirements.

 A biennial report fee must accompany the biennial report of an LQG that ships hazardous waste off-site.
 The amount of the fee is based on how much hazardous waste was generated in the reporting year, whether the report is submitted electronically and, if so submitted, whether it is accurate and complete.
 The fee schedule is:

 | Amount of waste generated annually || Fee for complete, ... |